 Some experts agree that allergies can have a genetic component, meaning allergies are inherited from parents to puppy.

-Kangaroo is considered a novel protein.
+Kangaroo meat is best for dogs with food allergies.
+It’s is considered a novel protein.
 A novel protein is essentially a meat (or ingredient) that your doggo hasn’t eaten before.
-This protein is often a rare and interesting type of meat, which is why your dog has had less opportunity to encounter it like he might have with beef, chicken, or fish.
+This protein is often a rare and interesting type of meat, which is why your dog has had less opportunity to encounter it like they might have with beef, chicken, or fish.

 Because your dog hasn’t encountered the protein, they haven’t had an opportunity to develop an allergy.
 This can be a life-saver for pet owners who are searching for a protein that won’t irritate their sensitive-stomached doggos.
 And because of its scarcity in traditional dog food and treats, kangaroo can be a magic meat for dogs who suffer allergies to the more common industry ingredients.